adityaarakeri/claude-on-a-leash/README.md

 [![Hooks](https://img.shields.io/badge/hooks-6-green?style=flat-square)](#what-gets-installed)
 [![License](https://img.shields.io/badge/license-MIT-grey?style=flat-square)](LICENSE)

-Claude Code is powerful.
-That power needs guardrails.
-These hooks sit between Claude's decisions and your system — blocking dangerous commands, protecting secrets, and logging everything for audit.
+Claude Code is an autonomous agent with shell access, file access, and network access.
+It will absolutely `rm -rf` something important if you let it.
+These hooks sit between Claude's decisions and your system, blocking dangerous commands, protecting secrets, and logging everything for audit.
+Six shell scripts.
+Zero trust.

 ---

 ## Install

 > **Why not `curl | bash`?**
 > One of these hooks *blocks* `curl | bash` patterns.
 We practice what we preach.
 > Download the script, read it, then run it.

 ```bash